304 North Cardinal St.

-DMT ( Detection Monitoring Technologies ) builds multifunctional radar systems with an emphasis on safety.
-DMT’s most important markets are port and waterway security, with installation sites around the world.
+DMT Radar Systems ( Detection Monitoring Technologies ) builds multifunctional radar systems emphasizing safety.
+DMT’s most important markets are port and waterway security, with installation sites worldwide.

-Recent events have shown that obstructed canals and waterways can have a huge impact on commerce, as well as unwanted scrutiny from the press.
+Recent events have shown that obstructed canals and waterways can significantly impact commerce, as well as unwanted scrutiny from the press.

-This document explores how to use DMT radar systems for vessel traffic monitoring while maintaining a secure watch for intrusions and suspicious behavior.
+This document explores using DMT radar systems for monitoring vessel traffic while maintaining a secure watch for intrusions and suspicious behavior.

 The applicable radar systems are: